PsuAstro528/Spring2019-website-src/content/syllabus/assignments.md

 - a discussion of the relevant range of problem sizes,
 - what computer architectures, programming languages, and libraries you will use, as well as an justification of your choices.

-More information about the expectations for class projects will be provided.
+For more information about the expectations for class projects and grading rubrics will be provided.

 ## Readings & Reading Questions